Index News Docs Issues Source

 gotoLineOrStart, gotoLineOrEnd

 If n is specified, jump to line n.
-Otherwise, jump to the start/end of the page. |
+Otherwise, jump to the first/last line of the buffer.

 gotoColumnOrBegin, gotoColumnOrEnd